FAACT Initiatives for 2016

 Happy New Year!
-I am so excited to be starting 2015 with FAACT’s extended leadership team.
-These talented professionals and dedicated activists will expand our education, communication, and marketing abilities, which is critical to achieving our mission to educate, advocate, and raise awareness for all individuals and families affected by food allergies and life-threatening anaphylaxis.
-Please join me in welcoming the new members of our leadership team and thanking the leaders who have taken on expanded roles in FAACT:
+I am so excited to be starting 2016 with FAACT’s leadership team and all of you.
+FAACT had a successful 2015, and we are excited about the programs and initiatives we have planned for 2016.
+Building our education, communication, and peer support programs are critical to achieving our mission to educate, advocate, and raise awareness for all individuals and families affected by food allergies and life-threatening anaphylaxis.

-I am also excited to announce our upcoming events for 2015, such as Camp TAG (The Allergy Gang) in Williamstown, New Jersey, July 27-31; FAACT’s Support Group Leadership Summits – events dedicated to building collaborative communities – in San Francisco, Dallas, and Boston; and FAACT’s Teen Conference weekend in Las Vegas, October 9-11.
+I am also excited to announce our upcoming events for 2016, such as Camp TAG (The Allergy Gang) in four locations and FAACT’s Teen Conference weekend in Las Vegas, September 30 through October 2, 2016.

 Our in-person events are great opportunities to share experiences and learn from experts, but FAACT offers many other services for children, teens, and parents affected by life-threatening allergies.
 From civil rights advocacy to providing outreach to community members, FAACT is here to help you and your family live happy, healthy, fully involved lives.
 Here are a few highlights of what FAACT offers:

 Civil Rights Advocacy: One of FAACT’s unique services is direct assistance with civil rights issues at school.
-Amelia Smith Murphree, our General Counsel and Vice President of Civil Rights Advocacy, addresses individual problems and concerns – free of charge.
-Last year, we helped more than 100 families keep their children safe and equally included at school.
+In 2015, we assisted more than 400 families keep their children safe and equally included at school.
 Our Civil Rights Advocacy Center staff are also available to answer your questions and assist you in seeking accommodations.
 We can also help you find civil rights professionals in your community.
-Contact Amelia at Amelia.Murphree@FoodAllergyAwareness.orgfor assistance.

 You can also find civil rights resources in FAACT’s online Civil Rights Advocacy Resource Center.
 We put laws, regulations, and agency opinions at your fingertips as well as resources and tools to assist food-allergic individuals in seeking accommodations.